apostolhskouk/ARM/README.md

 # ARM Paper Reproduction for Database Systems

-This repository contains the project for the **Database Systems** course, part of the MSc in Data Science & Information Technologies (Class of 2025).
+This repository contains the project for the **Database Systems** course, part of the MSc in Data Science & Information Technologies (Class of 2025, Spring).

 Make sure you read the [Technical Report](./ARM_technical_report.pdf) to understand the context and the implemented methods.